ZoomAscendion/Zoom/Conceptual_and_Constraints/Platform_Analytics_System_Requirement_Constraints_2.md

 ____________________________________________
 ## *Author*: AAVA
 ## *Created on*:
-## *Description*: Updated Model Data Constraints for Zoom Platform Analytics System aligned with dimensional modeling approach
+## *Description*: Updated Model Data Constraints for Platform Analytics System aligned with dimensional modeling approach
 ## *Version*: 2
 ## *Changes*: Restructured constraints to align with dimensional modeling approach, removed Revenue & License Analysis section, updated constraints to match fact and dimension table structure, refined business rules to support star schema design
 ## *Reason*: The original constraints needed to be updated to align with the current report requirements and support the dimensional modeling structure implemented in the conceptual data model
 ## *Updated on*:
 _____________________________________________

-# Zoom Platform Analytics System - Model Data Constraints
+#   Platform Analytics System - Model Data Constraints

 ## 1. Data Expectations